We discovered fantastic bakeries, offering bread, cakes, and sweets. Come along for a tasty ride to our favorite Mid-Atlantic bakeries.

 Best Bakeries in Charlottesville, VA

-There are very few small towns that have the number of excellent bakeries that Charlottesville has.
-I am in awe that The Pie Chest, Albemarle Baking Company, Paradox Pastry, and MarieBette can stay in business being located so very close together.
+There are very few small towns with the number of excellent bakeries Charlottesville has.
+I am in awe that The Pie Chest, Albemarle Baking Company, Paradox Pastry, and MarieBette can stay in business so close together.

 Albemarle Baking Company is my favorite place for baguettes, croissants, and their single-serving cherry pie is out of this world.
 Paradox Pastry is an excellent place for lunch, pairing a sandwich with cookies or a slice of cake for a memorable meal.
 Paradox makes gorgeous cakes that you can buy the day of, or order ahead to get a custom cake for a special occasion.